ABNIRML: Analyzing the Behavior of Neural IR Models

-In order to characterize the behavior of ranking models we construct several diagnostic pair tests.
-Each test aims to evaluate specific properties of ranking models and probe their behavior (e.g., if they are heavily influenced by term matching, discourse and coherence, conciseness/verbosity, writing styles, etc).
-We formulate three different approaches to construct tests (Measure and Match, Textual Manipulation, and Dataset Transfer).
+In order to characterize the behavior of ranking models we construct several diagnostic probes.
+Each probe aims to evaluate specific properties of ranking models and probe their behavior (e.g., if they are heavily influenced by term matching, discourse and coherence, conciseness/verbosity, writing styles, etc).
+We formulate three different approaches to construct probes (Measure and Match, Textual Manipulation, and Dataset Transfer).